A Compact Coupling Interface Method with Accurate Gradient Approximation for Elliptic Interface Problems: Acknowledgement

 \section{Acknowledgement}

-This work was funded by NSF Award 1913144.
+This work was funded by NSF Awards 1913144 and 2208465.
 The authors would like to thank Professor Bo Li for helpful discussions, guidance and support in numerical aspects of the paper.
 The second author would like to thank Professor Yu-Chen Shu for helpful discussions on CIM.